 The process to submit complaints about the conduct of an EPA authorised officer.

-The air monitoring co-design panel has developed a blueprint for a new EPA air monitoring network in the Latrobe Valley.
+The air monitoring co-design panel has developed a blueprint for a more extensive EPA air monitoring network in the Latrobe Valley.

 More than 30 community members participated in the co-design process, which developed a single model for the air monitoring network.
 Community members were supported by EPA’s air scientists and local experts during the design process, which took place over three panel meetings in September and October 2016.

 The panel meetings were also attended by observers from the local community, local industry, council and the Department of Health and Human Services.

-The new air monitoring network covers a broader area of the Latrobe Valley and uses a range of different types of monitors that can be moved to adapt to changing circumstances.
+The enhanced air monitoring network covers a broader area of the Latrobe Valley and uses a range of different types of monitors that can be moved to adapt to changing circumstances.
 The network also includes the installation of video cameras to help monitor for signs of visible air pollution, such as dust and smoke.

-EPA continues to stay in contact with and consult the co-design panel as it rolls out the enhanced air monitoring network will be built during 2017 and 2018.
+EPA continues to stay in contact with and consult the co-design panel as it rolls out the enhanced air monitoring network during 2017 and 2018.
 EPA anticipates that smoke sensors will be operating by 31 August and the network will be fully operational by 30 June 2018.